CHOOSE YOUR ALLEGIANCE.

 That is, until the discovery of PROMETHIUM.

-This extremely rare and valuable element exists in trace amounts within the planet’s soil and atmosphere.
+This extremely rare and valuable element exists in trace amounts within the planet’s soil, atmosphere, and outer rings.
 Metallic Promethium is silver in color and its radioactivity makes it luminesce with a pale blue glow, hence its name among the locals - “Blue Silver."

 Difficult to extract, it is valuable enough that Neotropolis became of interest to some of the most powerful entities in the galaxy.
 Corporations naturally moved in.
 But there are also many people that came to the planet to make their fortune as individuals, or simply to get far away from the “civilized” parts of the galaxy…